karelbilek/pstopdfa_gs_wazero/README.md

 If you want a GPLv3 version, you can use GS version 9.06 (it's safe as it is contained with no access to FS) - see here https://github.com/karelbilek/ghostscript-9.06 - but I don't want to maintain it.

-The build of the wasm is a bit crazy, as it uses a custom fork of emscripten that produces wasm that only works in wazero.
-But it works...?

 License: